allenMP-DA/Data-Engineering-Philippines-Weather-real-time-data-/README.md

   └── Silver Layer
 ```

-The Silver Layer contains **cleaned and structured weather observations** that are ready for further transformation.
+The Silver Layer contains cleaned and structured weather observations.

 ---

-# 🥇 Gold Layer
+## 🥇 Gold Layer

-The Gold Layer contains **analytics-ready datasets** created from the Silver Layer using SQL transformations.
+The Gold Layer contains analytics-ready datasets created from the Silver Layer using SQL transformations.

-## 📊 GOLD_WEATHER_KPI
+### 📊 GOLD_WEATHER_KPI

 Contains the latest weather information for each city.

-### Key Fields
+**Key fields:**

 * City
 * Temperature